Miller Disability Law, P.C.

 There is an exception to this, however, in a program called SSI (Supplemental Security Income) which is a needs-based program.
 Those who qualify for SSI do not have to have a work history, are extremely low income, and have few assets.
 In 2020, SSI benefits will increase by 1.6 percent based on COLA (cost-of-living adjustment).
 The maximum amount of funds those on SSI can expect to receive in 2020 is rising to $783 for individuals and $1,175 for couples.

-It should also be noted that in 2020, the average estimated monthly payout for workers on Social Security disability will rise to $1,258; for workers who are married, it will increase to an average $2,176.
+It should also be noted that in 2020, the average estimated monthly payout for workers on Social Security Disability will rise to $1,258; for workers who are married, it will increase to an average $2,176.

 Contact Us